StellarJockey/R1Delta-Mods/Aphelions.Instant_Takeoff_Evac/README.txt

-This server mod enables instant-takeoff evacuations if all living players are inside the dropship.
+This is a server mod that makes the dropship take off as soon as all living players are inside.

 Good luck, have fun!